varkenvarken/dockerplayground/README.md

 The application we implement is a simple book collection app, suitable for multiple users.
 However, that is not what this project is about.
 We focus here on building a solution with different components that should be independent from each other, scalable and run as docker containers.

-This means for example we have a separate database server (MySQL), an authentication server (in Python), a REST based objectstore (using Falcon) a frontend server (Python again) and a reverse proxy (Traefik) to forward incoming requests to the appropriate servers.
-We will even add metrics collection with prometheus and a dashboard with Grafana.
+This means for example we have a separate database server (MySQL), an authentication server (in Python), a REST based objectstore (using Falcon) a frontend server (NGINX) and a reverse proxy (Traefik) to forward incoming requests to the appropriate servers.
+We will even add metrics collection with Prometheus and a dashboard with Grafana.

+A bit of a sidequest is the development of an authentication server.
+The aim here is to develop a server that can do login/user/session management and registration of new users with email verificatiin.
+And this server should be independent of the rest of the book application so that we can reuse it later.
+Writing a robust and secure authorizatiin server is not simple and I do not claim to be a security expert but we will carefully check the final implementation against the various checklists of [owasp.org](owasp.org)

 # quick start